darioShar/darioshar.github.io/_pages/about.md

 I am a 2nd year PhD student at INRIA Paris (Sierra Project-team) working under the supervision of [Umut Simsekli](https://www.di.ens.fr/umut.simsekli/) and [Alain Durmus](https://alain.perso.math.cnrs.fr).

-Before that, I did my Bachelor in Ecole Polytechnique and my master at the University of Oxford.
-More information about teaching, professional and academic experiences can be found in my CV.
+Before that, I obtained a Master in Ecole Polytechnique and in the University of Oxford.
+More information about professional and academic experiences can be found in my CV.

 # Publications
 <ul>{% for post in site.publications reversed %}